Hugh Green (martyr)

+Life

-Green's parents were members of the Church of England and sent him to Peterhouse, Cambridge, where he took his degree in 1605.
+Green was born in London.
+His parents were members of the Church of England and sent him to Peterhouse, Cambridge, where he took his degree in 1605.
 Afterward, he converted to the Roman Catholic Church and in 1610 entered Douai College, a center for Catholic studies in the north of France.
 He was ordained to priesthood on 14 June 1612, and then returned to England to take up the post of a chaplain at Chideock Castle, Dorset.

-On 8 March 1641, King Charles I, to placate the Puritan Parliament of England, issued a proclamation banishing all priests.
-Green was arrested, tried, and condemned to death in August.
+On 8 March 1642, King Charles I, to placate the Puritan Parliament of England, issued a proclamation banishing all priests.
+Green resolved to obey this order.
+Unfortunately the news had been late in reaching him, and when he embarked the month of grace given for departure was just over.
+He was arrested in Lyme Regis two days after expiration of the deadline whilst he was seeking a vessel to take him to France.
+He was taken to Dorchester, tried, and condemned to death in August.

-Catholic sources report that in prison his constancy so affected his fellow-captives that two or three women sentenced to die with him sent him word that they would ask his absolution before death.
+John Hungerford Pollen said that in prison his constancy so affected his fellow-captives that two or three women sentenced to die with him sent him word that they would ask his absolution before death.
 They did so after confessing their sins to the people, and were absolved by the martyr.
 His executioner was quite unskilled and could not find Green's heart; the butchery, with appalling cruelty, was prolonged for nearly half an hour.
-After his execution,the mob played football with his head.
+After his execution, the mob played football with his head.